nsbgn/pandoc.mk/README.md

 ------------------------------------------------------------------------------

 The directory hierarchy is useful for much the same reason that plain text is useful.
-The `generate-index.py` script generates a site-wide table of contents directly from the folder structure.
+The `index.py` script generates a site-wide table of contents directly from the folder structure.

-The `index.js` script can then display this overview dynamically, so that it is always accessible without further HTTP requests (and so that it may allow interaction in the future).
-After minification with `closure-compiler`, this script weighs less than 2kB, and it has no dependencies.
-It is also completely optional, since a static fallback is created using `phantomjs`.

 Style